-To maintain consistency and accountability within the JCART, the following minimum standards MUST be maintained:
+To maintain consistency and accountability within the JCART, the following minimum standards MUST be maintained.
 Any ATV used in response to an incident must have:

-- Substantial Lighting, in addition to the factory headlights. - o 360 degrees of bright white lights are strongly encouraged. - Emergency Lighting (Red/Red or Red/White) - First Aid Kit or other means to treat the injured.

-- EMS Jump Bags, during the duration of the incident, are acceptable to use providing the ambulances resources are not diminished, and weather conditions permit. - Hand Lights: At a minimum, 1 hand light is available for all riders. - Storage Rack, and Tie Down Capability - All ATVs must have the ability to properly secure equipment and stokes baskets via a front or rear rack. - o All ATVs must maintain their own supply of tie down equipment. - Gear Trunk, Box or Bag for the storage of emergency supplies, water, food, etc. - Operational Winch. - Trailer Hitch - o A Standard 2" Ball is required, and additional options are encouraged. - The ability to signify the ATV is being used on an official capacity. - o An EMS flag and/or decal.
+- Substantial Lighting, in addition to the factory headlights. - 360 degrees of bright white lights are strongly encouraged. - Emergency Lighting (Red/Red or Red/White) - First Aid Kit or other means to treat the injured. - EMS Jump Bags, during the duration of the incident, are acceptable to use providing the ambulances resources are not diminished, and weather conditions permit. - Hand Lights: At a minimum, 1 hand light is available for all riders. - Storage Rack and Tie Down Capability - All ATVs must have the ability to properly secure equipment and stokes baskets via a front or rear rack. - $\circ$ $\;$ All ATVs must maintain their own supply of tie down equipment. - Gear Trunk, Box or Bag for the storage of emergency supplies, water, food, etc. - Operational Winch. - Trailer Hitch of a Standard 2" Ball - The ability to signify the ATV is being used on an official capacity. - An EMS flag and/or decal.